RIVULIS IRRIGIATION GROUP

 8.1.
 We do not sell, rent or lease your Personal Data.
-We may share your Personal Data with service providers and other third parties, if necessary to fulfil the purposes for collecting and processing the information, such as cloud vendors, Subprocessors who perform services on our behalf or provide us with analytics services, storage, etc. provided that any such third party will commit to protect your privacy as required under the Applicable Laws and this Policy, in accordance with that third party’s obligations as Controller, Processor of Subprocessor of the information we share with it.
+We may share your Personal Data with service providers and other third parties, if necessary to fulfil the purposes for collecting and processing the information, such as cloud vendors, Subprocessors who perform services on our behalf or provide us with analytics services, storage, etc., or our dealers and agents assisting in our sales processes, provided that any such third party will commit to protect your privacy as required under the Applicable Laws and this Policy, in accordance with that third party’s obligations as Controller, Processor or Subprocessor of the information we share with it.

 9. TRANSFER OF DATA OUTSIDE YOUR TERRITORY

 9.1.
 We may store, process or maintain information in various sites worldwide, including through cloud based service providers worldwide.
 If you are a Data Subject in the EU, and we envisage transferring your Personal Data to another country outside the EEA or to an International Organization, we will ensure that it is protected and transferred in a manner consistent with Applicable Laws.
 Personal Data may be transferred outside of the EEA or to an International Organization, in one of the following ways:

 a) the country that we send the data to might be approved by the European Commission as offering an adequate level of protection for Personal Data (Israel is an approved country);

 b) the recipient might have signed “model contractual clauses” approved by the European Commission, obligating it to protect your Personal Data;

 c) where the recipient is located in the US, it might be a certified member of the EU-US Privacy Shield scheme; or